GAMING AND ADHD

 Today I’m beginning what I anticipate to be a series of insights on how to navigate tech when your child has ADHD.
 I’m a mother of 4 children with varying ADHD characteristics, compulsions and needs.
 I’m aware that I’m not an expert.
 I can only speak to my experience.
 But I’m also a mother who has adult ADHD.
 I’ve dealt with executive dysfunction my entire life.
 I’m familiar with how difficult it is to focus and to stop hyper focusing, as well as helping my children with those same things.
 My hope is that this series can be helpful to everybody.
 ADHD affects every family.

 2020 was a lot of things.
 It was the year that gaming spiked and became more mainstream.
-As far as people with ADHD goes, this isn’t necessarily a bad thing.
+As far as gaming and ADHD goes, this isn’t necessarily a bad thing.
 Gaming has given myself and my children many wonderful gifts through meaningful connections, developing the ability to set intentions/goals, and better time management.

 COMMUNITY AND FRIENDS